-Inherited retinal diseases (IRDs, also known as inherited retinal dystrophies) are a group of rare blinding conditions caused by one of more than 220 different genes.
+Inherited retinal diseases (IRDs, also known as inherited retinal dystrophies) are a group of rare blinding conditions caused by one of 250+ different genes.
 It is estimated that more than two million people live with inherited retinal diseases (IRDs) globally, but only a small percentage of them have been genetically screened because of limited access to and information about genetic testing.
-In response to feedback from advocates, families affected by IRDs and healthcare professionals about the current barriers preventing access to genetic screening for IRDs in a consistent manner, Spark Therapeutics has been working closely with physicians in the U.S., South America and Europe to help facilitate access to genetic screening for people with IRDs.
+In response to feedback from advocates, families affected by IRDs and healthcare professionals about the current barriers preventing access to genetic screening for IRDs in a consistent manner, Spark Therapeutics has been working closely with physicians to help facilitate access to genetic screening for people with IRDs.

 Berger W, Kloeckener-Gruissem B, Neidhardt J. The molecular basis of human retinal and vitreoretinal diseases.
 Progress in Retinal and Eye Research.
 2010;29(5):335-375.